 May 20, 1804

-Lewis and a delegation of distinguished citizens leave St. Louis.
-During a thunderstorm, they shelter in a little cabin.
-Already in St. Charles, many of the enlisted men attend Catholic mass.
+Lewis leaves St. Louis with Amos Stoddard, key traders, and several distinguished citizens.
+Due to a violent thunderstorm, they must shelter in a small cabin.
+Already in St. Charles, many of the enlisted men attend a Catholic mass.

 May 31, 1804